meizabel/documentation/biz-model/commands.md

 A `CommandContext` is meta-information of the command.
 The context contains attributes common for all commands.
 For details of the `CommandContext` fields, please see the type declaration in `command.proto` in our [GitHub repo](https://github.com/SpineEventEngine/core-java/blob/8ddee17753fe27a2bb92ae96f2bf2f266b4da5a8/client/src/main/proto/spine/base/command.proto).

-A command message is a protobuf message:
+See a command example below:

 ``````protobuf
 message MyCommand {